algosup/2022-2023-project-5-algorithmics-Team-8/docs/functional.md

 The software needs to be easy to use, we need to make sure that the user can understand how to use it even if not required.

-The software should adapt to the most common use cases, the client uses Excel so we need to make sure that the software is easy to use and that it is compatible with Excel.
+The software should adapt to the most common use cases, since the software should be used once per year, we need to focus more on the performance than the GUI or the UX.

 ### Maintainability